 This financial report is designed to provide a general overview of The Citadel's finances and demonstrate The Citadel's accountability for the money it receives.
 Any questions about this report or requests for information may be addressed to the Associate Vice President for Finance, The Citadel, 171 Moultrie Street, Charleston, South Carolina 29409.

-The Military College of South Carolina STATEMENT OF NET POSITION
+STATEMENT OF NET POSITION

-JUNE 30, 2023
+JUNE 30, 2024